JunYinghu/appium-test-automation/README.md

 # chrome-android-test-automation
-This is a automation to test chrome funcation
+This is an automation project to test chrome funcation There are 2 types scripts
+  - Written by Python
+  - Written by JavaScript